-- A1.
+A1.
 Due to a lack of suitable data, robust stock assessment models able to yield advice on catch limits in accordance with CCAMLR decision rules have not been developed for the fisheries in Subarea 48.6 and Divisions 58.4.1, 58.4.2 and 58.4.3a.
 SC-CAMLR-XXX (paragraph 3.127) concluded that the research plans developed in line with Conservation Measure (CM) 41-01, Annex 41-01/B, were unlikely to lead to assessments in these fisheries in the next 3-5 years, and designated them 'data-poor exploratory fisheries' (SC-CAMLR-XXX, paragraph 3.122).
-To rectify this situation the Scientific Committee recommended a number of changes to CM 41-01 (SC-CAMLR-XXX, paragraphs 3.128 to 3.133), most notably the requirement for Members to submit multi-year research plans that aim at collecting sufficient data to develop robust assessment models within a 3 to 5 year period. - A2.
+To rectify this situation, the Scientific Committee recommended a number of changes to CM 41-01 (SC-CAMLR-XXX, paragraphs 3.128 to 3.133), most notably the requirement for Members to submit multi-year research plans that aim at collecting sufficient data to develop robust assessment models within a 3 to 5 year period.

+A2.
 Both Japan (WG-FSA-12/60 Rev. 1) and South Africa (WG-FSA-12/30 and 12/31) responded by submitting proposals to WG-FSA-12 to undertake research in Subarea 46.8.
 The Working Group developed a joint research plan for Subarea 48.6 drawing from both of the proposals.
 The goal of the research plan is to generate sufficient suitable data to undertake a tag-based assessment of the Dissostichus spp. stocks in Subarea 48.6 by 2018.
 To maximise the probability of recapturing tagged fish, research was limited to four research blocks (Figure 1) and a maximum sample size of 200 tonnes of Dissostichus spp. north of 60°S and 200 tonnes south of 60°S (CM 41-04, 2012).
-In addition Japan and South Africa voluntarily imposed species-specific limits for each research block based on estimates of stock size per research block given in the research plan proposed by Japan (WG-FSA-12/60 Rev. 1).
-Japan and South Africa commenced implementing the research plan in December 2012. - A3.
-Following discussions in 2013 in response to revised estimates of abundance per research block and calculations undertaken during WG-SAM-13 and to operational difficulties experienced by Japan and South Africa, the research plan for 2014 was revised (CM 41-04, 2013) by setting species-specific limits for each research block and by including a fifth research block. - A4.
-During 2013, the limit set for D. eleginoides for research block 486\2 was very low leading to operational difficulties.
-As a result, the majority of D. eleginoides caught were tagged and released (Table 2).
-To resolve the problem, a limit was placed on D. eleginoides for research blocks 486\1 and 486\2 combined, it was recommended that the vessels access research block 486\1 only after completing sampling of D. mawsoni in research block 486\2 and then only if the D. eleginoides limit had not been reached.
-As a result, research block 486\1 was not accessed during 2014 and has not yet been accessed during the current season.
+In addition, Japan and South Africa voluntarily imposed species-specific limits for each research block based on estimates of stock size per research block given in the research plan proposed by Japan (WG-FSA-12/60 Rev. 1).
+Japan and South Africa commenced implementing the research plan in December 2012.

+A3.
+Following discussions in 2013 in response to revised estimates of abundance per research block and calculations undertaken during the 2013 meeting of the Working Group on Statistics, Assessments and Modelling (WG-SAM-13) and to operational difficulties experienced by Japan and South Africa, the research plan for 2014 was revised (CM 41-04, 2013) by setting species-specific limits for each research block and by including a fifth research block.

+A4.
+During 2013, the limit set for Patagonian toothfish (Dissostichus eleginoides) for research block 486\2 was very low leading to operational difficulties.
+As a result, the majority of D. eleginoides caught were tagged and released.
+To resolve the problem, a limit was placed on D. eleginoides for research blocks 486\1 and 486\2 combined, it was recommended that the vessels access research block 486\1 only after completing sampling of Antarctic toothfish (D. mawsoni) in research block 486\2 and then only if the D. eleginoides limit had not been reached.
+The research is now focused on D. mawsoni, as reflected in Table 2.